 This time, you started with a fixed angular momentum, but as you moved your arms inwards, you reduced the speed of your arms by bringing them in, and your overall speed increased as a result, keeping your angular momentum constant.

-Sayabiki is the pulling of the scabbard (saya) when performing nukitsuke, a cutting motion as you swiftly draw the sword.
+Sayabiki is the pulling of the scabbard (saya) when performing nukitsuke, a cutting motion as you swiftly draws the sword.

 Doing sayabiki at the end of drawing the sword allows for greater cutting speed.
 Furthermore, as you reach the end of sayabiki and the scabbard slows and stops, you also help slowing the tip of the sword and allow for better control of the tip.